Panenco/node-course/content-module3.md

 - They are executed in transactions, rolling previous statements back when a single SQL statement fails
-- They are carefully stored and saved, allowing one to trigger a rollback in case something went wrong: `pnpm mikro-orm migration:down`
+- They are carefully stored and saved, allowing one to trigger a rollback in case something went wrong: `pnpm mikro-orm-esm migration:down`

 ## Updating the handlers